pablodecm/phd_thesis/src/104_chapter_4.md

 ### Signal vs Background Classification {#sec:sig_vs_bkg}

-The mixture structure of the statistical model for collisions outcomes, discussed in [Chapter @sec:statinf], facilitates its framing as a classification problem.
+The mixture structure of the statistical model for the outcome of collisions, discussed in [Chapter @sec:statinf], facilitates its framing as a classification problem.
 Intuitively, the classification objective could be